AguaClara/Textbook/Rapid_Mix/RM_Intro.rst

   #.
 Liquid coagulant stock solution with a low pH is injected into the raw water
   #.
 Fluid Mixing: Turbulent eddies randomize the fluids (but don’t blend them)

-     #.
+     a.
 Large scale eddies mix the coagulant with the raw water by creating large fluid deformations.
 This stretching and turning of the raw water and coagulant is analogous to shuffling a deck of cards.
 The cards are randomized, but the cards maintain their identity.
 The original liquids retain their chemical composition.
 This step must be completed before any flow splitting for parallel treatment trains.
-     #.
+     b.
 Turbulent eddies disintegrate into smaller and smaller eddies.
-     #.
+     c.
 At a very small scale (Inner viscous length scale) viscosity becomes significant and the kinetic energy of the eddies begins to be converted to heat by viscosity.

   #.
 The coagulant is blended with the raw water by molecular diffusion
   #.
 The higher pH of the raw water causes the coagulant to begin to precipitate as :math:`Al_{12}AlO_4(OH)_{24}(H_2O)_{12}^{7+}`, an aluminum, Al, nanoparticle.